This is a fan story. The original characters mentioned belong to John Marsden.

 'Let's see' said Lucy and she held up a fist.

-'1.
-You rescued us from the shed, 2.
-You seem to know what you're doing.3.
-And somehow have found guns and managed to not get caught, I say that officially puts you in charge' she said as she held up a finger for each fact.
+'One, You rescued us from the tin can, two, You seem to know what you're doing and three you somehow have found guns and managed to not get caught.
+I say that officially puts you in charge' she said as she held up a finger for each fact.

-'Okay' I said and I led them back the way we came, I turned the corner.
+'Okay, okay' I said and I led them back the way we came, I turned the corner.
 I planned to hijack a jeep I had seen earlier on my way to the loo, unfortunately I ran straight smack into a soldier.
 He had been coming around the corner the same time we did.
-He reached for his gun but I was quicker, I swung my fist upwards and hit him square in the jaw.
+He reached for his gun but unfortunately for him I was quicker, I swung my fist upwards and hit him square in the jaw.
 He stumbled back and fell to the ground.
-Henry went to check him.
+Barry went to check him.

 'Wow, you knocked him out in one punch' he said in surprise.
 I had read in boxing that that happens a lot; I couldn't believe I did that.